-after one (1) year three (3) weeks at 6% after six (6) years four (4) weeks at 8% after thirteen (13) years five (5) weeks at 1 0% after twenty-three (23) yearssix (6) weeks at 1 2% after thirty-five (35) years seven (7) weeks at 14 1%
+after one (1) year three (3) weeks at 6% after six (6) years four (4) weeks at 8% after thirteen (13) years five (5) weeks at 10% after twenty-three (23) years six (6) weeks at 12% after thirty-five (35) years seven (7) weeks at 14%

-- (k) The amount of public holiday pay to which an employee is entitled is all of the regular wages earned by the employee in the four (4) weeks before the work week with the public holiday payable to the employee with respect to the four (4) work weeks before the work week with the public holiday, divided by twenty (20).
-When vacation is taken in the four (4) weeks before the work week with the public holiday, the week(s) prior to the four (4) weeks will be substituted for purposes of calculating the amount owing. - (l) It is understood that the provisions of paragraph 15(b) of the Agreement apply to scheduled hours lost up to and including the day after the funeral. - (m) For purposes of calculating severance pay for part-time employees, the service date will be the date of hire and the applicable wage rate used in the calculation will be the average of the past fiftytwo (52) weeks of actual pay.

-(n) Regular part-time employees as described in (a)(i) and (ii) above who work more than fourteen (14) hours per week on the basis outlined in (a)(i) and (ii) above shall be, upon completion of the probationary period, entitled to the following benefit coverage:
+- k) The amount of public holiday pay to which an employee is entitled is all of the regular wages earned by the employee in the four (4) weeks before the work week with the public holiday payable to the employee with respect to the four (4) work weeks before the work week with the public holiday, divided by twenty (20).
+When vacation is taken in the four (4) weeks before the work week with the public holiday, the week(s) prior to the four (4) weeks will be substituted for purposes of calculating the amount owing. - I) It is understood that the provisions of paragraph 15(b) of the Agreement apply to scheduled hours lost up to and including the day after the funeral. - m) For purposes of calculating severance pay for part-time employees, the service date will be the date of hire and the applicable wage rate used in the calculation will be the average of the past fifty-two (52) weeks of actual pay. - n) Regular part-time employees as described in (a)(i) and (ii) above who work more than fourteen (14) hours per week on the basis outlined in (a)(i) and (ii) above shall be, upon completion of the probationary period, entitled to the following benefit coverage:

 Life Insurance \$15,000

 A.D. & D \$ 5,000

 Group Health Premiums 50% Employer paid

 Dental Plan Premiums 50% Employer paid

-Pension Plan Membership is optional
+Pension Plan

-(o) Regular part-time employees, hired before September 17, 2007, who qualify for benefits under paragraph (n) and who have completed one (1) year of continuous service shall receive paid sick leave in accordance with Employer policy when absent due to illness on a day on which they would regularly have been scheduled to work.
+- o) Regular part-time employees, hired before September 17, 2007, who qualify for benefits under paragraph (n) and who have completed one (1) year of continuous service shall receive paid sick leave in accordance with Employer policy when absent due to illness on a day on which they would regularly have been scheduled to work.
 Paid sick leave will be limited to ten (10) days per calendar year.
 Unused sick days may not be carried forward from year to year.

-New regular part-time employees, hired September 17, 2007 or after, will not be eligible for paid sick leave.
+New regular part-time employees, hired September 17, 2007 or after, will not be eligible for paid sick leave. - p) The following sections of the Agreement are excluded for part-timers: Sections 6(d), 6(e), and 10(b).

-- (p) The following sections of the Agreement are excluded for part-timers: Sections 6(d), 6(e), and 10(b).
-Employees shall be given notice of changes in shifts not later than noon of the preceding work day.
-Changes made after that time shall require the consent of the employee in question. - (q) Part-time employees shall be entitled to paid breaks on a pro rata basis. - (r) Employees shall be entitled to one (1) additional holiday with full pay as calculated in (k) above.
+- q) Part-time employees shall be entitled to paid breaks on a pro rata basis. - r) Employees shall be entitled to one (1) additional holiday with full pay as calculated in (k) above.
 The day may be taken at any time during the year, however, it must be agreed upon by the employee and the department head at least two (2) weeks in advance.
 If and when a government declares another paid holiday, the additional day will be that day.